-Dr Reece is Professor of Medicine at the University of Toronto and Director of the Program for Multiple Myeloma and Related Diseases in the Department of Medical Oncology and Hematology at Princess Margaret Hospital/University of Toronto.
+Donna Reece is Professor of Medicine at the University of Toronto and Director of the Program for Multiple Myeloma and Related Diseases in the Department of Medical Oncology and Hematology at Princess Margaret Hospital/University of Toronto.
 She holds the Molly and David Bloom Chair in Multiple Myeloma Research and is Chair of the Multiple Myeloma Clinical Trials Group of the National Cancer Institute of Canada, as well as a Co-Chair of the Myeloma Working Committee at the Center for International Blood and Marrow Transplant Research.
-Dr Reece also serves on the Myeloma Canada Scientific Advisory Board and leads the Myeloma Canada Research Network.
+She also serves on the Myeloma Canada Scientific Advisory Board and leads the Myeloma Canada Research Network.

 Anthony Reiman, MD, Director

-Anthony is a medical oncologist with a special interest in the study and treatment of myeloma.
+Anthony Reiman is a medical oncologist with a special interest in the study and treatment of myeloma.
 He is based at the Saint John Regional Hospital in New Brunswick and is a member of the Board of Directors of the New Brunswick Health Research Foundation and of the Beatrice Hunter Cancer Research Institute.
 He is the Canadian Cancer Society Research Chair at the University of New Brunswick and the Assistant Dean, Research, at Dalhousie Medicine, New Brunswick.

 Anthony is currently a Professor of Medicine at Dalhousie University, and is an active researcher with over 100 publications in peer-reviewed journals.
 Anthony is also the co-chair of the myeloma committee at the Canadian Cancer Trials Group, and a member of both the US National Cancer Institute Myeloma Steering Committee and the International Myeloma Working Group.
 He sits on several committees with the Myeloma Canada Research Network.